janboone/applied-economics/source/source/installing.rst

 with your computer.
 Also, when you use this software, make sure to save regularly and back up your work.

+You only need to install this software if you choose the python assignment for this course.

 We need to install quite some software.
 This will be a bit of work and things are bound to go wrong.
 So switch on some music_ and go ahead!